JonPulfer/rss_collector/README.md

 ## Starting

-I have create a docker-compose stack of the server and a PostgreSQL database.
+I have created a docker-compose stack of the server and a PostgreSQL database.
 With Docker installed and running, from the root of the repos you can simply run: -

 ```shell